XAF radar: Creation and development

 The XAF—an experimental radar set that resulted from several years' technical progress by the Naval Research Laboratory (NRL)—was constructed in 1938, following a late February decision to experimentally install a radar set on a major warship.
-Operating at 200 MHz (1.5 meter wavelength) at a power of 15 kilowatts, the XAF featured a "bedspring"-like antenna about 17 feet square.
+Operating at 200 MHz (1.5 metre wavelength) at a power of 15 kilowatts, the XAF featured a "bedspring"-like antenna about 17 feet square.
 This was mounted in a rotating yoke that allowed it to scan around the horizon, and to elevate to keep the radio beam parallel to the surface of the water when the ship rolled.
 This large antenna and yoke had to be strong enough for sea service, while remaining as light as possible to avoid excessive topside weight.
 Accordingly, the Brewster Aeronautical Corporation (then also building the Navy's first monoplane carrier fighter, the F2A "Buffalo"), was given the job of fabricating a suitable duralumin structure.
 The XAF's transmitter, receiver and other equipment were fabricated by the NRL.